 Despite the incredible comeback, the result didn’t help either team in the polls, which kept both programs out of the national title game.
 Fortunately, the football gods were smiling down and scheduled a rematch between these two teams just one month later.

-The 5th Quarter in the French Quarter turned out better for the Florida State football team, as they’d defeat the Gators, 23-17, to win the Sugar Bowl and secure the program’s 10th-straight season with double-digit wins.
+The 5th Quarter in the French Quarter turned out better for the Florida State football team, as they’d defeat the Gators, 23-17, to win the Sugar Bowl and secure the ACC program’s 10th-straight season with double-digit wins.

 A few years later, Florida State would go wire-to-wire as the top-ranked team in 1999 to win the national championship.
-That 1994 season may not have ended with the same hardware, but mounting one of the largest fourth-quarter comebacks in college football history, then avenging that game just a few weeks later against your biggest rival?
+That 1994 season may not have ended with the same hardware, but mounting one of the largest fourth-quarter comebacks in college football history, then avenging that matchup a few weeks later against your biggest rival?

 Well, that might be remembered just as fondly as a championship in Tallahassee.